igncatmaid/nameday-username-claimer/README.md

 ## Nameday Username Claimer

-This script automates the process of checking the availability of a Minecraft username and claiming it when usernames are freed (e.g., on the day when unmigrated accounts are deleted).
+This script automates the process of checking the availability of a Minecraft username and claiming it when usernames are freed (on the day when unmigrated accounts are deleted).

 ## Features